rohanjadhav05/hotel_booking/README.md

 ## OOPS Concepts Implementation

 1. **Abstraction**:
-    - The project uses abstraction to hide complex implementation details and expose only the necessary functionalities.
-For example, the `BookingService` class provides methods to book rooms without exposing the underlying logic of how the booking is processed.
+   - Created the abstract class `BaseEntity` and service layer interfaces which are implemented to achieve abstraction.
+This allows us to define common properties and methods that can be shared across multiple classes while hiding the implementation details.

 2. **Encapsulation**:
-    - Encapsulation is achieved by using private fields and public getter and setter methods in classes like `Hotel`, `Room`, `User`, etc. This ensures that the internal state of an object is protected from unauthorized access and modification.
+   - Encapsulated the properties of classes by making them private and providing public getter and setter methods.
+This ensures that the internal state of an object is protected and can only be accessed or modified through controlled methods.

+3. **Inheritance**:
+   - Added the `BaseEntity` class which is extended by other classes such as `Booking` and `User`.
+This allows these classes to inherit common properties and methods from `BaseEntity`, promoting code reuse and reducing redundancy.

-3. **Polymorphism**:
+4. **Polymorphism**:
-    - Polymorphism is implemented through method overriding and interface implementation.
-For instance, different types of rooms (e.g., SingleRoom, DoubleRoom) can override the `getPricePerNight` method to provide specific pricing logic.
+   - Implemented polymorphism through method overriding and interface implementation.
+For example, different service implementations (`BookingServiceImpl`, `HotelServiceImpl`, `RoomServiceImpl`) provide specific behaviors for the methods defined in their respective interfaces (`IBookingService`, `IHotelService`, `IRoomService`).

-4. **Modularity**:
+5. **Modularity**:
     - The project is organized into different packages such as `model`, `service`, and `util`, each containing related classes.
 This modular structure makes the codebase more manageable and promotes separation of concerns.

+6. **Composition**:
+   - Used composition to build complex objects from simpler ones.
+For example, a `Hotel` object contains a list of `Room` objects, and a `Booking` object contains references to `User`, `Room`, and `Hotel` objects.
+This allows for a more modular and flexible design.

 These OOP principles help in creating a well-structured, maintainable, and scalable hotel booking system.